-When a child on the Child Protection List moves to another school the designated lead professional will inform the new school immediately and arrange the handover of confidential information securely and separately from other records.
+Where a child is the subject of a Child Protection Plan and they move to another school, the designated lead professional will inform the new school immediately and arrange the handover of confidential information securely and separately from other records.

 If a child for whom there are other existing serious concerns transfers to another school, the new receiving school will be informed immediately, and written records will follow.
 Both schools should maintain evidence of the secure transfer and receipt of information.
-Schools that use the same child protection electronic recording system should use this to transfer records securely. (eg. CPOMS)
+Schools that use the same child protection electronic recording system should use this to transfer records securely. (eq.
+CPOMS)